jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (b) uphold the objection in whole or in part.
 (3) Not later than 30 working days after deciding whether to uphold an objection, the Minister must send to the permit holder or licence holder—
-  (a) a copy of the decision, which must include the reasons for the decision; and (b) written notice of any required or permitted changes to the kind of security to be obtained and maintained or the amount secured, as the case requires; and
+  (a) a copy of the decision, which must include the reasons for the decision; and (b) written notice of any required or permitted changes to the financial security arrangement to be put in place and maintained or the amount secured, as the case requires; and
   (c) if paragraph (b) applies, and the changes are required changes, the time by which the permit holder or licence holder must comply with the changes referred to in paragraph (b).

 ### Subpart 3 — Post-decommissioning obligations